DefinetlyNotAI/Logicytics/README.md

 ### Update

-update checks Git availability and repository state.
+update verifies Git, the current worktree, its `origin`, and that the remote answers a read-only Git query.
 It is read-only unless --apply is supplied.

 | Flag                                  | Description                                                                         |
 |---------------------------------------|-------------------------------------------------------------------------------------|